breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 → (   F                  )     [D2]
 ```

 We have now reached a terminal, and can recurse no further.
-Unlike its typed cousin, the untyped λ-calculus not strongly normalizing and thus not guaranteed to converge.
+Unlike its typed cousin, the untyped λ-calculus *not* strongly normalizing and thus not guaranteed to converge.
 If it were convergent, it would not be Turing complete.

 ## Cellular automata

 Consider the [elementary cellular automata](https://en.wikipedia.org/wiki/Elementary_cellular_automaton), which consists of a one dimensional array, and a 3-cell rewrite system.
-There are $$2^{{2^3}} = 256$$ possible rules for rewriting the tape.
+There are $$2^{2^3} = 256$$ possible rules for rewriting the tape.
 It turns out even in this tiny space, there are remarkable automata.
 Consider the following rewrite system, known as [Rule 110](https://en.wikipedia.org/wiki/Rule_110):

 <center>
 <img align="center" src="../images/ca_rule%20110.png"/>